CM Punk: WWE Champion (2011–2013)

-In June 2011, after pinning WWE Champion John Cena on the June 13 episode of Raw, Rey Mysterio at Capitol Punishment, and finally Alberto Del Rio in a number one contender's triple threat match (which also included Mysterio) all within one week, Punk revealed that his contract was to expire on July 17 at Money in the Bank and vowed to leave the company with the WWE Championship.
-After making a scathing yet highly acclaimed on-air speech, often referred to as the Pipe Bomb, concerning the way in which WWE is run and its owner Vince McMahon, Punk was given a storyline suspension from televised WWE events.
-Punk would be reinstated on Cena's insistence.
-Upon his return, Punk ceased to appear with the remaining members of The Nexus and the group quietly dissolved that month, turning Punk face.
-At Money in the Bank, Punk defeated Cena to become the WWE Champion on his final night under contract with WWE.
-The match received a five-star rating from Dave Meltzer, marking Punk's second performance to attain a five-star rating.
-The match is also considered one of the greatest professional wrestling matches of all times.
+In June 2011, after pinning WWE Champion John Cena on the June 13 episode of Raw, Rey Mysterio at Capitol Punishment on June 19, and finally Alberto Del Rio in a number one contender's triple threat match (which also included Mysterio) all within one week, Punk revealed that his WWE contract was set to expire on July 17 at Money in the Bank and vowed to leave the company with the WWE Championship.
+On the June 27, 2011, edition of Raw, Punk made arguably his most popular promo, a scathing, yet highly acclaimed on-air speech, often referred to as the "Pipe Bomb", concerning the way in which WWE is run and its owner Vince McMahon, as well as referencing other promotions, such as Ring of Honor and New Japan Pro-Wrestling: John Cena, while you lay there, hopefully as uncomfortable as you possibly can be, I want you to listen to me.
+I want you to digest this, because before I leave in three weeks with your WWE Championship, I have a lot of things I wanna get off my chest.